StreetMesh/.github/README.md

 To access the spatialized web, users use *StreetMesh Browsers* to connect to *StreetMesh Servers*, download, and render text and binary data into mostly 3D and some 2D user interfaces.

+### StreetMesh Servers

+A *StreetMesh Server* is software that runs on top of a standards-compliant web server.
+StreetMesh Servers perform a range of functionalities, including:

+* Hosting User Avatars, Public and Private Data
+* Hosting 3D Tile Data
+* Authenticating User Identities
+* Facilitating Transactions Between People
+* Coordinating Peer-To-Peer Communication Channels
+* Registering Trustworthy StreetMesh Sites

+### StreetMesh Browsers

+Any software system can be taught to communicate with a *StreetMesh Server*.
+In this broad sense, if a software system can communicate with a *StreetMesh Server*, it is considered to be a *StreetMesh Browser*.
+Because Streetmesh Servers use standard Internet protocols for communication, any standards-compliant Web browser can act as a StreetMesh Browser.

 ## Projects